CristianaDvD/Test-your-Functioning-Legal-Knowledge/README.md

 ### Solved bugs

   - Start button would not work as per js function.
+Noticed this just before my second mentor meating.
 Changed class name into id and changed js variable and worked.
   - Boxes would not show and hide accordingly.
 I was not using the class hide correctly.
 Issue fixed.
   - The a attribute with button role on 404 page would not centre.
 Used Dev tools to find best option to centre it.
-Fixed it.
+Assigned display block-inline and fixed the issue.
+  - The score would not update after restarting the test.
+Noticed this in the last mentor meeting.
+I have tried to find out where the issue is coming from by doing a few of console.log.
+In the end I have added a new function to reset score every time the startTest function was called.
+Issue fixed.
+  - When going thru the scenarios, on the larger content ones, on small screens, the top of the box was not completely visible.
+Adjusted top position in media queries and fixed the issue.

 ### W3C Validator for HTML and CSS